Skip to content

 3. Distribute keys securely to each customer's integration.

-This is the pattern used by exchanges, payment processors, and other platforms that manage multiple isolated environments.
-See the [API Reference](/apis/mgmt/api) for endpoint details.
+This is the pattern used by exchanges, payment platforms, and other platforms that manage multiple isolated environments.
+See the API Reference for endpoint details.